-"Exposure rRecords of occupational exposure for each worker shall be preserved maintained during and after the worker's working life, and afterwards at least until the former worker attains or would have attained the age of 75 years, and for not less than 30 years after the termination cessation of the work in which the worker was subject involving occupational exposure."
+"Exposure records for each worker shall be preserved during the worker's working life and afterwards at least until the worker attains or would have attained the age of 75 years, and for not less than 30 years after the termination of the work involving occupational exposure."
 (Ref.
 [2], para.
-1.493.104)
+I.49)